 Asbestos can cause serious illness.

-Asbestos fibres can cause health problems during exposure to it.
-The particles in asbestos can become airborne and easily breathed into the lungs.
-Although most fibres breathed in during exposure are removed from your lungs by your body’s natural defences (e.g. by being coughed up and then swallowed), some fibres can remain in the lungs.
+The particles can become airborne and easily breathed into the lungs, potentially causing health problems during exposure.
+Although most fibres breathed in during exposure are removed from your lungs by your body’s natural defences (e.g. by being coughed up and then swallowed), some fibres can remain.

 Mesothelioma: Rare cancer that affects the pleura (the outer covering of the lungs), strongly associated with past exposure to asbestos.
 It can take 30 to 40 years to develop and currently has no cure available.